-Grinding can be defined as the rapid removal of material from the work piece surface to the target size, or the removal of irregularities from the surface.
-The grinding wheel or grinding tool usually rotates at a high speed, and covered by coarser abrasive grains on its appearance.
+Grinding can be defined as the rapid removal of material from the workpiece surface to the target size or the removal of irregularities from the surface.
+The grinding wheel or grinding tool usually rotates at a high speed and is covered by coarser abrasive grains on its appearance.
 The higher precision grinding is lapping and polishing, which is characterized by the finer abrasives.
 The amount of these materials removed can be precisely and minutely controlled, especially in the nano-level range.

-To complete grinding tasks, the spindle on machine needs to be equipped with a proper grinding wheel.
-Below we will have an overview of grinding wheel.
+To complete grinding tasks, the spindle on the machine needs to be equipped with a proper grinding wheel.
+Below we will have an overview of the grinding wheel.

 Grinding wheels are wheels composed of abrasive materials used for various grinding tasks.
 This type of grinding wheel is used for grinding machines.
 Grinding wheels are usually made of composite materials, which are composed of pressed coarse-grained aggregates and are bonded together by a cemented matrix to form a solid and circular shape.
 Depending on the intended use of the wheel, various profiles and cross-sections can be used.
 They can also be made of solid steel or aluminum discs with particles attached to their surfaces.
 The history of grinding wheel materials began with natural composite stones.
 Today most grinding wheels are made of artificial composite materials made of artificial aggregates.

 The term "Revolutions per minute (rpm)" is the measurement unit for spindle speed.
-The so-called high speed and low speed classification is not very clear, but in general, high speed spindles are considered to be used for high-end machining centers such as CNC milling machines.
-In addition to the built-in motor spindle, the field of high speed spindles also includes two other types:
+The so-called high-speed and low-speed classifications are not very clear, but in general, high-speed spindles are considered to be used for high-end machining centers such as CNC milling machines.
+In addition to the built-in motor spindle, the field of high-speed spindles also includes two other types:

 In contrast, in the integrated motor spindle, the spindle motor is placed in the spindle sleeve.
-It makes appearance very simple, and can meet the high speed requirements such as 30,000 rpm.
+It makes its appearance very simple and can meet high-speed requirements such as 30,000 rpm.
 The disadvantage of this type of spindle is the low torque, so it is not suitable for heavy cutting tasks.